 Conclusion – Nike Pegasus Trail vs Wildhorse

-Which trail runner to buy?
+Which trail runner should you buy?